Skip to main content

 Definition of Aircraft and Registration Requirements

-Under the Finnish Aviation Act (864/2014), an aircraft is defined as a device deriving lift from air reactions rather than ground or water surfaces.
-Aircraft with Finnish nationality must be registered in the Finnish Transport Register, managed by Traficom.
-Registration requirements include clear identification, even for aircraft under construction.
+Under the Finnish Aviation Act (864/2014), an aircraft is defined as a device deriving lift from air reactions rather than from ground or water surfaces.
+Aircraft with Finnish nationality must be registered in the Finnish Transport Register, maintained by Traficom.
+Registration requires clear identification, and registration may also be relevant for aircraft under construction.

 Priority Claims and Security Rights